Tips to Turn Your Van into a Campervan (+ Get a Self-Containment Certification)

 Facilities for Cooking and Sleeping

 Although not a listed requirement for a self-containment certificate, the Self-Containment Standard NZS 5465:2001 only allows motor caravans and caravans to be given the self-containment certification – not any other type of vehicle.
-In the Standard’s definition of a motor caravan or caravan, it states that a motor caravan is a “place of abode and has facilities for cooking, eating, sleeping and washing and is not a passenger vehicle”.
+The Standard’s definition of a motor caravan or caravan states that a motor caravan is a “place of abode and has facilities for cooking, eating, sleeping and washing and is not a passenger vehicle”.
 By having some sort of cooking facilities, even if it’s just a gas cooker or portable hotplate, as well as a bed for sleeping, it shows that your van is a “place of abode” and not a passenger vehicle.

 For more information on the definition of a motor caravan, see How to Get Your Campervan Certified Self-Contained.